BobbyAxer/Binance_funding_calc/README.md

 cd Binance_funding_calc

-3. Create a virtual environment and activate it

-python -m venv env
-source env/bin/activate

-4. Install the required packages
+3. Install the required packages

 pip install -r requirements.txt

-5. Open the .env file and set the API key and secret as described in the Environment Variables section above
+4. Open the .env file and set the API key and secret as described in the Environment Variables section above

 nano .env

+ctrl+o(mac version) to save
+ctrl+x to exit

-6. Run the code
+5. Run the code

 python main.py

-7. The results will be stored in an excel file named funding.xlsx.
+5. The results will be stored in an excel file named funding.xlsx.

 ![A screenshot of the print](https://github.com/Samar4eg/Binance_funding_calc/blob/main/print%20example.png)